hackclub/hackclub/workshops/minecraft_modding/README.md

 }
 ```

-Hit `Alt + Enter` to import `FMLJavaModLoadingContext`, as well as `MinecraftForge`, if it isn't already imported.
+Hit `Alt + Enter` to import `FMLJavaModLoadingContext` and `MinecraftForge`.
 For now, you'll see errors on `setup` and `doClientStuff`.
 This is because we're referencing some methods that we haven't written yet.
 Once we write those methods, those errors will go away.

 So let's define those methods!
 After the constructor, add: